Growth Requires Intention

 But like all other points of inflection that accounting has experienced, whether it was the move from paper to desktop software, the impact of the Sarbanes-Oxley Act; the coming (and staying) of The Cloud; firm leaders and accountants as a whole have either pushed back or embraced the changes these events brought.
 Now, between the aforementioned, the last throws of the “aging out” of firm leaders, and accounting needing a better story to tell for new talent to want to join and stay in this profession, it could not be a better time to find out, and execute on, what kind of firm and accounting professional you want to be.

-“We used to talk about training, planning and upskilling for the next 5-7 years, it’s now the next 5-7 months” – Mark Koziel,
+“We used to talk about training, planning, and upskilling for the next 5-7 years; it’s now the next 5-7 months.” – Mark Koziel, AICPA President.

 “DCPA is no longer a CAS conference.
 It is about designing growth as a system.
-Growth is no longer one team’s job”
+Growth is no longer one team’s job.” -Erik Asgeirsson, CPA.com President.

-“We believe gen AI is perfectly suited for #tax research and tax prep, ultimately helping practitioners with tax planning and advisory” -Erik Asgeirsson
+“We believe gen AI is perfectly suited for tax research and tax prep, ultimately helping practitioners with tax planning and advisory.” –Asgeirsson.

 Leave a comment